thaunghtike-share/thaunghtike-share.github.io/_posts/2022-1-19-gitlab-runner-autoscale.md

 <h1> Why Runner Needs Autoscaling <h1>

-So why do we need to autoscale gitlab runners? ။ Normally we register runners using Docker container or separate machines.
-It is not an issue when we run small number of jobs.
-But when we run multipe jobs by multiple engineers parallely, this machine which is used to register runner can't work well due to cpu overloading.
+So why do we need to autoscale GitLab runners? ။ Normally we register runners using Docker containers or separate machines.
+It is not an issue when we run a small number of jobs.
+But when we run multiple jobs by multiple engineers parallelly, this machine which is used to register runner can't work well due to CPU overloading.
 There are a lot of ways to solve that problem.
-We can either use Kubernetes cluter or use aws spot instances to install gitlab runners.
+We can either use the Kubernetes cluster or use AWS spot instances to install GitLab runners.